Start with the operating model

 Governance

-- Confirm package naming conventions.
+- Confirm project and package naming conventions.

 - Agree when a commercial round or technical round is considered review-ready.